hyperledger/fabric/docs/source/msp.rst

 - The signing key used for signing by the node (currently only ECDSA keys are supported), and
-- The node's X.509 certificate, that is a valid identity under the verification parameters of this MSP
+- The node's X.509 certificate, that is a valid identity under the verification parameters of this MSP.

 It is important to note that MSP identities never expire; they can only be revoked by adding them to the appropriate CRLs.
 Additionally, there is currently no